Soybean Futures Close Lower - UrduPoint

 Soybean Futures Close Lower

+No.1 soybean futures closed lower on Monday in daytime trading at the Dalian Commodity Exchange (DCE)

-DALIAN, (UrduPoint / Pakistan Point News - 18th May, 2021 ) :No. 1 soybean futures closed lower on Tuesday in daytime trading at the Dalian Commodity Exchange (DCE).
+DALIAN, (UrduPoint / Pakistan Point News - 24th May, 2021 ) :No.1 soybean futures closed lower on Monday in daytime trading at the Dalian Commodity Exchange (DCE).

-The most active No. 1 Soybean contract for September 2021 delivery dipped 18 Yuan (about 2.
+The most active No.1 Soybean contract for September 2021 delivery dipped 73 Yuan (about 11.

-On Tuesday, the total trading volume of five listed No. 1 soybean futures contracts on the exchange was 139,985 lots, with a turnover of 8.68 billion yuan.
+On Monday, the total trading volume of six listed No.1 soybean futures contracts on the exchange was 184,207 lots, with a turnover of 10.83 billion yuan.

 China is the world's largest soybean importer.